 The occasion mentioned in the scripture above is not to be confused with the accounts found in John 12:1-8, Mark 14:3-9, and Matthew 26:6-13.
 Those events took place just prior to Jesus’ death, burial and resurrection, and the woman who anointed His feet then was Mary of Bethany.
 While Mary’s story resembles the story in our lesson, it is quite different.
-The event described in Luke 7 was early in Jesus’ public ministry in Galilee.
+The event described in Luke 7 was earlier in Jesus’ public ministry in Galilee.

 Jesus was invited to the home of a Pharisee (a religious leader) named Simon.
+This was a big deal.
+To invite someone to dine at your home and share a meal with you implied a level of friendship, if not intimacy.
+However, Simon had ulterior motives.

+To set the stage for what transpired and gain insight about the host of the dinner party, we will be pulling some narratives from Luke’s evangelistic letter to Theophilus.
+Beginning with another dinner party, let’s read the following passages: Luke 5:27-32, 7:29-30, 34-35.
+This dialog between Jesus and the Pharisees and scribes took place just before Simon invited Jesus to dinner.
+Noteworthy, is the fact that it says the Pharisees and scribes had rejected God’s purpose for them and were not baptized by John.
+What was John’s baptism for anyway?
+Read Luke 3:1-14.

-While Pharisees were teachers of the Law, they also had the audacity to add 613 new laws to the Ten Commandments that God had given to Moses.
-By doing so, they subjugated God’s people to their extra rules and regulations—which, likely, they themselves had not kept.
-Even so, they were confident of their righteousness in God’s sight.
-Nothing could have been further from the truth.
-They chose to ignore the words of the prophet Isaiah who told us how God feels about self-righteousness.
+The Pharisees were teachers of the Law of Moses – whose words they held in high esteem.
+However, they apparently ignored Deuteronomy 4:2 and had the audacity to add 613 new laws to the Ten Commandments.
+In doing so, they subjugated God’s people to their man-made rules and regulations—which, likely, they themselves had not kept.
+No man could, but One (Matthew 5:17).
+Even so, they were quite proud and confident of their righteousness in God’s sight.
+Nothing could have been further from the truth (Psalm 14:2-3).
+Take a moment and read Luke 15:1-2, 18:9-14.
+They disregarded the words of the prophet Isaiah who told us how God feels about self-righteousness.
+God does not mince words.
+Talk about unclean!
+God hates pride.
+So, the stench of Simon’s pride and arrogance must have stunk to the high heavens.

 Isaiah 64:6